The kinematic cosmic dipole beyond Ellis and Baldwin: Kinematic dipole without any assumption on the spectrum and number count

 at the limiting flux density $\Slim$.
-This is expected since only the objects with a flux density close to the limit appear or disappear from the number count with Doppler boosting.
+This is expected since only objects with a flux density close to the limit appear or disappear from the number count with Doppler boosting:

 at the frequency $\nu_\obs$.
-These results are similar as the one obtained in \citep{von_hausegger_expected_2024}, noting that here since we considered that all of our sources have the same spectral profile, this $\alpha_{\rm eff}$ doesn't have to be expressed at $\Slim$ specifically, but in the general case this spectral index has to be taken for the sources at the flux limit, which are the one susceptible to appear or disappear with Doppler boosting.
-In particular, it is notable that when the observed wavelength is close to a strong emission line, and every source have the same redshift, this $\alpha_{\rm eff}$ could become huge, in the negative or positive depending on the position of this emission line with $\nu_\obs$.
+These results are similar to those obtained in \citep{von_hausegger_expected_2024}.
+Here since we consider all of our sources to have the same spectral profile, this $\alpha_{\rm eff}$ need not be expressed at $\Slim$ specifically.
+In the general case, however, this spectral index has to be taken for the sources at the flux limit, which are those susceptible to appearing or disappearing with Doppler boosting.
+In particular, it is notable that when the observed wavelength is close to a strong emission line and every source has the same redshift, this $\alpha_{\rm eff}$ could become very large—either negatively or positively—depending on the position of this emission line with $\nu_\obs$.
 This could lead to a sudden jump in the number count dipole.
-However, an important property of the spectral index is lost in this general case, it is no longer redshift independent.
-If we take into account that the spectra of every sources get shifted according to their individual redshift $S_i(\nu)\rightarrow S_i^{\rm int}((1+z_i)\nu)$, where $S_i^{\rm int}$ is the intrinsic spectra of the sources, the $\alpha_{\rm eff}$ also gets modified.
-However, this doesn't affect the power law, as the redshift doesn't impact the spectrum profile, and it stays a power law.
+However, an important property of the spectral index is lost in this case: it is no longer redshift-independent.
+If we account for the fact that the spectra of all sources are shifted according to their individual redshifts, $S_i(\nu)\rightarrow S_i^{\rm int}((1+z_i)\nu)$, where $S_i^{\rm int}$ is the intrinsic spectra of the sources, the $\alpha_{\rm eff}$ is also modified.
+However, this does not affect the power law, as the redshift does not impact the spectrum profile, and it remains a power law.